LAB OR IN-SCHOOL - GRADES 3 - 5

 Davy Jones Locker/Layered Ocean (Project O Lab or In-School) In this activity focused on density and why things float or sink, students try to find Davy Jones’ Locker – a mythical place between the surface and the sea floor – by building a layered ocean model in a large tube, and using hands-on experimentation to adjust the density of an object to make it float between the layers of seawater.
 We will discuss what their findings mean for the ocean environment and the animals that live there.

 Energy Engineers: Build-a-Blade Wind Power (Project O or In-School)

 How does a wind turbine work?
 In this challenge, students will conduct an experiment to test how blade length, shape, and number affect power output.
 We’ll test and revise the blades to find the optimal design, and learn about sustainable energy and the growing wind energy industry in New England.
 NOTE: Requires the entire 2.5 hours.

-Beach Erosion (Project O Lab)
+Coastal Erosion (Project O Lab)

 Water Filtration (Lab or In-School)

 Water treatment plants purify water, but so do natural habitats such as marshes.
 In this engineering challenge, students learn about water purification and then design and test their own water purification devices.
 Discussion will focus on how well different materials work to remove smell, color, and films from water, and on how water purification in the student-designed devices is similar to and different from water purification in the marsh and in the water treatment plant.

 Fish living in estuarine environments frequently must cope with dramatic fluctuations in temperature and other environmental variables.
 In this lab, students will study the physiological response of fish to rapid temperature change, and then discuss how this might impact their ecology.

 Seal Thermoregulation (Lab or In-School)